 The Chorreador Method

-Chorreadors are very simple.
-There have two basic pieces: a stand (usually handmade from wood), and a small cloth sack.
-The sack is pushed through a hole at the top of the stand to allow it to hang directly over a coffee cup.
-Ground beans are added.
-Then, hot water is poured over the top of the beans.
+Chorreadors are very simple “coffee makers”.
+There have two basic pieces: a wooden stand (usually the wooden stand is handmade), and a small cloth sack or cloth filter.
+The cloth filter sack is pushed through a hole at the top of the stand to allow it to hang directly over a coffee cup.
+Ground coffee beans are added.
+Then, hot water is poured over the top of these ground coffee beans.
+PS.
+You will need to experiment with the water ratio to the beans for a light or strong coffee taste.

 The Design of the Costa Rican Chorreador